Surmage/KnowledgeBridge/README.md

 ## Submission Page
 #### Submission field
 The submission page contains instructions for submitting content.
 Further down there are several fields that the user can input files and text into for further details.
-Upon submitting, the inputed data is then attempted to be added to the database, and models should be saved to a folder here.
+Upon submitting, the inputted data is then attempted to be added to the database, and models should be saved to a folder here.

 #### Menu
 The menu here, similar to the model page, has fewer options.
 The functionality for the options remains the same.